Menu

 llm = ChatOllama(model="llama3")

-MessageGraph was a shortcut where the whole state was a message list.
-It’s gone now.
-Use StateGraph with Annotated[list, operator.add] for the messages field instead.
-It’s more flexible and is the way to go from here on.
+MessageGraph was a convenience class where the entire state was a flat message list.
+It’s deprecated now.
+The recommended path is StateGraph with Annotated[list, operator.add] on your messages field — more flexible and actively maintained.

 python